Caught Between Worlds: Migration from a Child’s Perspective

 Told entirely from Kimberly’s perspective, our film attempts to draw out themes of socioeconomic adversity, the universal challenges of adolescence, the pursuit of opportunity in our education system, and the real-life effects of immigration policies on the ability of students to succeed.

-One of New Day’s earliest films featuring children caught up in the immigration debate is Children in No Man’s Land, a short documentary about two young children, Maria de Jesus and her cousin Rene, who attempt to cross the US/Mexico border by themselves to reunite with their mothers in the Midwest.
+One of New Day’s earliest films featuring children caught up in the immigration debate is Children in No Man’s Land [no longer distributed by New Day Films], a short documentary about two young children, Maria de Jesus and her cousin Rene, who attempt to cross the US/Mexico border by themselves to reunite with their mothers in the Midwest.
 Filmmaker Anayansi Prado was deeply impacted by the stories she heard of unaccompanied children making the dangerous crossing over the border and wanted to put a human face to the crisis.
 She writes:

 I wanted to understand and convey the struggles of a family separated by necessity and the children’s urges for embarking on such a risk journey.
 What I found out is that at their core they are not that much different than any of us.
 They are just families who want to be together and will risk it all to survive and have a chance at a better life.